12th Sunday in Ordinary Time – Year C.

 Archbishop Daniel E. Pilarczyk, Fr.
 Fernando Armellini SCI, Peter Edmonds SJ, Richard Baawobr M.Afr, Joseph A. Slattery Ph.D, Adelmo Spagnolo MCCJ, Silvester O’Flynn OFM Cap, J.E.
 Spicer CSsR, John R. Donahue SJ and Alice Camille – Master’s degree in Divinity.

-Sun. … Like the inhabitants of Megiddo when pleading for rain from their god Haddad Rimmon, many pagans seem to honour their divinities in a more sincere manner than people who call themselves Christians, honour their God.
-How sincere and devoted are our prayers?
+Sun. … Many pagans seem to honour their divinities in a more sincere manner than people who call themselves Christians, honour their God.
+How sincere and devoted is our worship and our prayers?
 Jesus asks his apostles and us, “Could you not keep watch for one hour” (Mk 14:37)?
 Can we not spend one hour with Jesus in prayer or in the exposition of the Blessed Sacrament or in front of the Tabernacle?

-Mon. … The prophet Zechariah prophesises from the dark days after the exile when God seemed so far away from the hearts of the people that changes would come.
+Mon. … The prophet Zechariah prophesises that changes would come.
 God will be again acknowledged, and people would sincerely repent of their sinfulness and would be forgiven.
-It is He who has been pierced; and it is the blood and water from His side that would be a ‘fountain of mercy and forgiveness’ to all who seek it.
+It is ‘He’ who has been pierced; and it is the Blood and Water from His side that would be a ‘Fountain of Mercy and Forgiveness’ to all who seek it.

 Tues. … Like David do we truly believe that God is the remedy for our restlessness and trying to find a true meaning for our lives?
-Will we ever find a better protector than God who holds us up in his right hand?
+We will never find a better protector than God who holds us up in his right hand?
 We need to develop our trust in God to the same level as David’s.

 Thurs. … Practicing Christians truly believe that Jesus is the long awaited Messiah and have responded to the challenges that our faith puts to us.
 How effective have we been in taking up the challenges of putting God first in our lives and loving one another as Jesus loves us?

 Frid. … To be a Christian is a radical choice these days in a world dominated by many idols and temptations for self and the easy life.
-Picking up our cross and the crosses of others goes against the norms of our society.
-To follow Jesus is a difficult commitment for life and has to be ‘lived out in the ordinary situations of each day, in good and bad times alike’.
-Sharing in Christ’s suffering is an essential part of our discipleship and purification.
+To follow Jesus is a difficult commitment for life and has to be ‘lived out in the ordinary situations of each day.
+Sharing in Christ’s suffering is an essential part of our purification.

-Sat. … Knowing the right answers of our faith is not enough.
-We have to live our faith daily with Jesus on our faith journey.
-The ‘journey to Jerusalem’ is a route all Christians must follow in the footsteps of Jesus.
+Sat. … The ‘journey to Jerusalem’ is a route all Christians must follow in the footsteps of Jesus.
 It is a true spiritual journey in his Way, his Truth and his Life that we need to imitate.
 Jesus asks each one of us every day, “Who do you say I am”?
-If we truly believe that ‘He’ is our God, what then prevents us from following in his every step?

 Prayer after the Daily Reflection.